benarso/angular-strapi-infrastructure/README.md

 This project is running a Strapi.io backend with MongoDb and my angular-cleaner-architecture frontend projet.

-The Strapi.io and Angular projects have their own repositories, and are linked to this projet using git submodule feature.
+The Strapi.io (https://github.com/benarso/strapi-app) and Angular project (https://github.com/benarso/angular-cleaner-architecture) are linked to this projet using git submodule feature.

 Download and install Vagrant at https://www.vagrantup.com/downloads.html